pennlabs/penn-courses/backend/README.md

 2. `pipenv run isort`
 3. `pipenv run flake8`

+Please try to run these commands before committing your code – CI checks will fail when your code isn't properly linted.

 ## Loading Courses Data

 ### Via Database Dump (Penn Labs members)

 - To get going quickly with a local database loaded with lots of test data, you can download this [pcx_test.sql](https://penn-labs.slack.com/files/U04NPQQ2WRF/F07SHJSUKHT/pcx_test_10_2024.sql.zip) SQL dump file.
 You will only be able to access this if you are a member of Labs; if you still need access to data, read on.
-- First you'll need to install `psql` (see [Prerequisites](#prerequisites))
-- Clear the existing contents of your local database with `psql template1 -c 'drop database postgres;' -h localhost -U penn-courses` (the password is `postgres`)
+- Clear the existing contents of your local database with `psql template1 -c 'drop database postgres;' -h localhost -U penn-courses` (the password is `postgres`).
 - Create a new database with `psql template1 -c 'create database postgres with owner "penn-courses";' -h localhost -U penn-courses` (same password).

-   > :warning: NOTE: If this is giving you permission denied, try running `psql template1` and enter the following query `CREATE DATABASE postgres WITH OWNER "penn-courses"`.
+   > :warning: If this is giving you permission denied, try running `psql template1` and enter the following query `CREATE DATABASE postgres WITH OWNER "penn-courses"`.

 - Finally, run `psql -h localhost -d postgres -U penn-courses -f pcx_test.sql` (replacing `pcx_test.sql` with the full path to that file on your computer) to load the contents of the test database (this might take a while).